leekarensl/leekarensl.github.io/_posts/wip.md

 <br>
 ### Data Import <a name="rf-import"></a>

 We will be importing the dataset which was in a csv format.
 As CLIENTNUM will not be useful in the machine learning model, this will be removed.
-We will also ensure that our dataset is being shuffled.
-In addition we will also investigate the class balance of our dependent variable.
+We will also ensure that our dataset is being shuffled prior to model building.

 ```python